 Flatland BMX bikes are used for the opposite riding techniques of other bikes because these are mainly used for speed and air.
 The riding technique of this bike can be compared to dancing on a bike.

-They include a ‘free coaster’ hub, which lets the rear wheel rotate reversely without revolving the cranks, and this allows the rider to go to any direction with a similar foot positioning.
+They include a ‘free coaster’ hub, which lets the rear wheel rotate reversely without revolving the cranks, and this allows the rider to go in any direction with a similar foot positioning.

 Also, they include a ‘zero-offset fork’, which exerts a force on the handlebars and the front-wheel axle, and this enhances the balance of the bike for riding.
 These bikes may have various brake systems based on preference.
 Usually, they use a front and rear U-brake, but sometimes they use only a rear brake or no brakes.